vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-puppet.md

 ## Create a Puppet manifest

 You need to create a Puppet manifest for deploying Defender for Endpoint on Linux to devices managed by a Puppet server.
-This example makes use of the `apt` and `yumrepo` modules available from puppetlabs, and assumes that the modules have been installed on your Puppet server.
+This example makes use of the `apt` and `yumrepo` modules available from `puppetlabs`, and assumes that the modules are installed on your Puppet server.

-1. Create the folders `install_mdatp/files` and `install_mdatp/manifests` under the modules folder of your Puppet installation.
-This folder is typically located in `/etc/puppetlabs/code/environments/production/modules` on your Puppet server.
+1. Under the **modules** folder if your Puppet installation, create the folders `install_mdatp/files` and `install_mdatp/manifests`.
+The **modules** folder is typically located at `/etc/puppetlabs/code/environments/production/modules` on your Puppet server.

 2. Copy the `mdatp_onboard.json` file created earlier to the `install_mdatp/files` folder.